Will I be sick a lot after the gastric band operation?

 You should be able to take prescribed medication.
-You may need to use capsules, break big tablets in half or dissolve them in water so they do not get stuck in the stoma and make you sick.
-You should always ask the doctor who prescribes the drugs about this.
+You may need to use capsules, break big tablets in half or dissolve them in water so they do not get stuck in the stomach and make you sick.
+You should always ask the doctor who prescribes the medication about this.

 What if I go out to eat?

-Order only a small amount of food, such as an appetizer.
+Order only a small amount of food, such as an entree or side.
 Eat slowly.
 Finish at the same time as your table companions.
 You might want to let your host or hostess know in advance that you cannot eat very much.

 What about alcohol?

 Alcohol has a high number of calories.
 It also breaks down vitamins.
 An occasional glass of wine or other alcoholic beverage, though, is not considered harmful to weight loss.

 After your stomach has healed, you may eat most foods that don’t cause you discomfort.
 However, because you can only eat a little it is important to include foods full of important vitamins and nutrients such as those recommended in the nutrition section of this booklet and as advised by your surgeon and/or dietitian.
 If you eat foods that contain lots of sugar and fat or drink liquids full of “empty” calories, such as milkshakes, the effect of the Gastric Band may be greatly reduced or cancelled.